csu-anzai/blue-eye-docs/_docs/components/core/checkbox.md

 ### `iconActive`

-if you want to change the default icon of the radio button when its active, you need just to pass the new icon name using this prop.
+if you want to change the default icon of the checkBox button when its active, you need just to pass the new icon name using this prop.

 | Type                                                                      | Required | Default              |
 | ------------------------------------------------------------------------- | -------- | -------------------- |